Ipswich Street line: 55

 The original bus route that replaced the Aududon Road shuttle followed largely the same route; instead of reversing at Audubon Road, it looped on Kilmarnock Street, Queensbury Street, and Jersey Street through a residential area.
 It was assigned route number 55 in 1941.
 From September 1962 to June 1963, inbound buses ran via Brookline Avenue and Kenmore Square.
 The Massachusetts surface station was closed in January 1963 for construction of the Massachusetts Turnpike Extension, and buses looped via Burbank Street and Hemenway Street.
 The loop was changed to use Gloucester Street and Newbury Street around 1967; in December 1968, the loop was extended to Fairfield Street to better reach the new Prudential Center.
 It was extended again to Copley Square in December 1976.
 Weekday trips were extended to (with a loop around Boston Common) in 1982.
 Outbound trips were rerouted over Huntington Avenue in June 1998.

 A 2018–19 MBTA review of its bus system found that route 55 was little used outside peak hours due to low frequency, unreliable service, and proximity to the Green Line.
 No short-term changes were recommended.
 The route has been temporarily cut during the COVID-19 pandemic.
 Service east of Copley was suspended on March 17, 2020.
 Weekday midday service was suspended on August 31, 2020, followed by weekday evening service that December.
 All service was suspended in March 2021, though midday service resumed that June.
-The name of the western terminal was simplified to "West Fenway" in June 2023.
-The route was extended east to Arlington station on June 15, 2025, due to construction at Copley Square.
-The MBTA continues to operate the route as 55 West Fenway–Arlington station.

 In May 2022, the MBTA released a draft plan for a systemwide network redesign.
 The draft called for the 55 to be extended to Kendall/MIT station via Massachusetts Avenue, and to Longwood Medical Area via Brookline Avenue.
 The portion east of Massachusetts Avenue and the loop in the Fenway–Kenmore area would be cut.
 A revised proposal in November 2022 called for the 55 to be kept as a Fenway–Kenmore – Copley route.
+The name of the western terminal was simplified to "West Fenway" in June 2023.
+The route was extended east to Arlington station on June 15, 2025, due to construction at Copley Square.
+The MBTA continues to operate the route as 55 West Fenway–Arlington station.